Azure/SQL-Modernisation-Hack/README.md

 ***Q*** : Is this IP/VBD a customer funded or a MSFT funded VBD ?

 ***A*** : This IP/VBD can both be delivered in a MSFT or a customer funded way.
-This is a decision of the account team and the CSA manager, simply as any other VBD.
+This is a decision of the account team and the CSA manager, simply as for any other VBD.

 ***Q*** : How does it work with time booking when I want to deliver this VBD over this IP?